mousepawmedia/devdocs/network/source/network/nextcloud.rst

     $ sudo apt update
     $ sudo apt install nextcloud-client

-Once that installs, start the :guilabel:`ownCloud desktop sync client` application.
+Once that installs, start the :guilabel:`Nextcloud desktop sync client` application.
 The setup wizard will appear the first time.

 Set the server address to :code:`https://nextcloud.mousepawmedia.net` and